If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 It’s also worth mentioning that fabric softeners may not be the only reason for bacne; however, it’s worth avoiding them for some time as an experiment to help you determine whether your acne improves.

-Meanwhile, I like to wash my clothes and sheets with vinegar and a few drops of essential oil of my choice.
+Meanwhile, I like to wash my clothes and sheets with vinegar and a few essential oil drops of my choice.
 I like to use peppermint or lemongrass because these smell very fresh.

 I assure you, you won’t smell the vinegar on your clothes or sheets, but the downside of this practice is that the laundry comes out a little coarse after washing because of not using a softener.